plone/training/chapter05.rst

 This does not scale.
 Multiple plugins might overwrite each other, you would explain people that they have to reorder the imports, and then, suddenly, you will to import feature A before B, B before C and C before A, or else you application won't work.

 Here comes the Zope Component Architecture and ZCML to your rescue.
-With ZCML you declare your utilities, adapters and browser views in ZCML, which is a XML dialect.
+With ZCML you declare utilities, adapters and browser views in ZCML, which is a XML dialect.
-During startup, Zope reads all these ZCML statements, validates that there are not two things trying to register the same things and only then registers everything.
+During startup, Zope reads all these ZCML statements, validates that there are not two declarations trying to register the same components and only then registers everything.

 This is a good thing.
 ZCML is by the way only *one* way to declare your configuration.
-Grok pvides another way, where some python magic allows you to decorate your code directly with some magic to make it an adapter.
+Grok pvides another way, where some python magic allows you to decorate your code directly with a decorater to make it an adapter.
 You can use both ZCML and grok together.
-We will mostly use grok in later code examples.
-There you will see what *magic* actually means.
+We will mostly use Grok in later code examples.
 Please be aware that not everybody loves Grok.
-Some parts of the Plone community think, that there may only be one configuration language, others are against adding the relative big dependency of grok to Plone.
-One actual problem is the fact that you cannot customize components declared with grok with jbot.
+Some parts of the Plone community think that there may only be one configuration language, others are against adding the relative big dependency of Grok to Plone.
+One real problem is the fact that you cannot customize components declared with grok with jbot.
 This is probably fixable, though.
-In any case, if you start to write an extension that is reusable, convert your grok declarations to ZCML to achieve maximum acceptance.
+In any case, if you start to write an extension that is reusable, convert your grok declarations to ZCML to get maximum acceptance.

 Many people hate ZCML and avoid Zope because of it being XML.
 Personally, I just find it cumbersome but even for me as a developer it offers a nice advantage.